 - Oats: They’re already a popular health food – but did you know that oats are an excellent snooze food too?
-As well as providing all the sleep-inducing benefits of other carbohydrates, oats are high in melatonin.
+As well as providing all the sleep-inducing benefits of other carbohydrates, oats are also great foods to help you sleep as they are high in melatonin.
 Not keen on porridge?
 A bowl of wholegrain cereal can deliver many of the same benefits.

-- Herbal teas: If you find that the soothing sensation of a hot drink is an essential part of your bedtime routine, choose a decaffeinated option such as a herbal tea in place of tea or coffee (see below for foods to avoid).
+- Herbal teas: If you find that the soothing sensation of a hot drink is an essential part of your bedtime routine, choose a decaffeinated option such as a herbal tea, in place of your regular cup of tea or coffee – as these are some of the worst foods to help you sleep (see below for foods to avoid).

-While some foods are beneficial for a better night’s sleep, others can actually disrupt your slumber – particularly when you eat them in the hours immediately before you go to bed.
+While there are plenty of foods that make you sleepy, others can actually disrupt your slumber – particularly when you eat them in the hours immediately before you go to bed.

 - Caffeinated drinks: Drinking a warm mug of tea or coffee is a popular bedtime ritual – but unfortunately, it’s not an effective way to drift off.
 In addition to the stimulant effects that can keep you awake, the caffeine contained by these drinks can also trigger night sweats in some people.
 Steer clear of fizzy drinks before bed too as many of these also contain caffeine.

-- Spicy foods such as chilli or curry: As with alcohol and caffeine, spicy foods can trigger night sweats once you’re asleep, causing you to wake feeling hot and uncomfortable.
-And, as we’ve all experienced at one time or another, once you’re awake, it can be incredibly difficult to settle back into sleep again.
+- Spicy foods, such as chilli or curry: As with alcohol and caffeine, spicy foods can trigger night sweats once you’re asleep, causing you to wake up feeling hot and uncomfortable.
+And, as we’ve all experienced at one time or another, once you’re awake it can be incredibly difficult to settle back into sleep again.